JoaquinBadillo/TC1001S/README.md

 `$ python3 --version`

-if the version is still lower or if the python3 is not recognized, it can be installed from their webpage ([click me](https://www.python.org/)), from the microsoft store or using a package manager like apt (debian linux distros).
+if the version is still lower or if the python3 command is not recognized, it can be installed from their webpage ([click me](https://www.python.org/)), from the microsoft store or using a package manager like apt (debian linux distros).

 ### Freegames
 To install freegames we encourage you to use pip (python's package-management system).
 Execute